anthonysena/DrugExposureCharacterization/README.md

-# DrugUtilization
+# DrugExposureCharacterization

-## Introduction
+# Introduction
 This R package contains resources for the evaulation of drug exposures in the OMOP CDM for performing drug utilization studies.

-## Installation
-1. On Windows, make sure [RTools](http://cran.r-project.org/bin/windows/Rtools/) is installed.
-2. The DatabaseConnector and SqlRender packages require Java.
-Java can be downloaded from
-<a href="http://www.java.com" target="_blank">http://www.java.com</a>.
+# Example
-3. Download and open the R package using RStudio.
+- Download and open the R package using RStudio.
-4. Create the file `.Renviron` in the root of the package to hold the settings for connecting to the CDM for performing the drug utilization summary.
+- Create the file `.Renviron` in the root of the package to hold the settings for connecting to the CDM for performing the drug utilization summary.

 ````
 # --------------------------------